 3-Day New Orleans Road Trip Itinerary

 This 3-day New Orleans road trip itinerary is great for a quick weekend getaway!
-It’s one of the most unique cities in the U.S. known for their distinct regional cuisine and culture.
-The blend of French, African, and American cultures makes this city a bucket list worthy destination!
+It’s one of the most unique cities in the U.S. known for its distinct regional cuisine and culture.
+The blend of French, African, and American cultures makes this city a bucket list-worthy destination!

 Airbnb | $210/night

 We stayed in a private Airbnb condo in the Warehouse District by Lafayette Square.
 The location was perfect.
 It is within 20 minutes of walking distance to Jackson Square and Bourbon St.

 The condo was plenty spacious for the three of us, clean, and we felt very safe.
 The only negative was no parking.
 There is a garage down the street for $25/day or street parking.
 Overall I highly recommend this place!

 New Orleans is about a 5-hour drive or 350 miles away from Houston.
 It is an easy drive, you pretty much just take I-10 the entire way.
 The last Buc-ee’s before you hit LA is in Baytown so make sure you stop at this iconic rest stop for clean restrooms and beaver snacks!